FindMySchool LogoFindMySchool

 Demand indicators suggest competition at the main entry point. provided, 68 applications resulted in 27 offers, and the school is labelled oversubscribed, at 2.52 applications per place.
 For families, the practical takeaway is that you should treat this as a school where timing and accuracy in the application process matters.

-For September 2026 Reception entry in Norfolk, the official admissions timetable lists applications opening on 23 September 2025 and closing on 15 January 2026, with national offer day on 16 April 2026.
+For Reception entry in Norfolk, families should check the current admissions timetable for the application window, on-time deadline and offer day.
 Where families are trying to understand chances of a place, FindMySchool’s Map Search can help you compare your home-to-school distance against local demand patterns, and keep a shortlist of realistic alternatives using the Saved Schools feature.

 Applications